JAustin10/OpenCv-Greyscale/README.md

 There are multiple ways to implement Greyscale but here the method of cv.cvtColor() function has been used.

-In order to implement the greyscale of an image,follow the steps given as follows:- STEP 1-Download the attached code.
+In order to implement the greyscale of an image,follow the given steps:- STEP 1-Download the attached code.
 STEP 2-Open the terminal and activate the virtual environment you have created.
 STEP 3-Run the following command: